Skip to content

 • Sugared Rosemary – This gives the effect of branches on the yule log, and it is very cool.

-How to Make a Yule Log
+How to Make Christmas Yule Log Cake

 sifting flour into a bow